liaperc/RubricGoogleExtension/README.md

 5. Input desired name of formatted rubrics sheet.
 6. Wait a little bit of time.
 (Took less than a minute with 3 students and 33 standards)
 7. The sheet should now open
+8. Once you are happy with the output, you can press the rubric icon to open a popup.
+Here you can press a button to download each sheet seperately as a pdf for better uploading to the nexus.

 ## Limitations
 - Cannot be run on accounts either under 18 or designated by admin as under 18 due to sheets API requirements.